Therapy Dogs

 In the Southwest Region (Oceanside, CA):

-Canine Companions is only offering this pilot program to handlers of eligible Canine Companions dogs who live within the Southwest Region of California and the State of Colorado.
+Applicant distance: Open to the entire state of California and Colorado.
 If you meet these requirements, click here for more information.

 In the South Central Region (Irving, TX):

-Canine Companions is only offering this pilot program to handlers of eligible Canine Companions dogs who live within 100 miles of our campus in Irving, TX.
+Applicant distance: 100 miles from SCR campus – 7710 Las Colinas Ridge, Irving, TX.
 If you meet these requirements, click here for more information.

 In the North Central Region (New Albany, OH):